Green Heart Town

 Work

 The unique history and cultural heritage of Colorado Main Street communities is my business to understand.
-From my previous six years experience with Oklahoma Main Street the transition to operations of the Colorado program has been a fun challenge.
-Although my desk is located at the Department of Local Affairs (DOLA), one block south of the State Capital in Denver, I am not in the office too much.
-My work involves frequent travel, assisting Main Street programs across the state through professional architectural and historic preservation technical assistance, education and advocacy work.
-Within the first six months of 2018, I visited all of our designated programs (currently 20) along with many Affiliate communities , logging over 3,000 miles on the road.
+Based on my previous six years of experience with Oklahoma Main Street, the transition to operations in the Colorado program has been a fun challenge.
+Although my desk is located at the Department of Local Affairs (DOLA), one block south of the State Capitol in Denver, I am not in the office very often.
+My work involves frequent travel, assisting Main Street programs across the state with professional architectural and historic preservation technical assistance, education, and advocacy.
+Within the first six months of 2018, I visited all of our designated programs (currently 20) along with many Affiliate communities, logging over 3,000 miles on the road.

-This initial tour helped me find the pulse on each Main Street program, learn about their resources and connect with the local program Manager, public officials and volunteers.
+This initial tour helped me find the pulse on each Main Street program, learn about their resources, and connect with the local program Manager, public officials, and volunteers.
 Because of the wide-ranging influences that bore the state’s many historic Main Street districts, every community has been a treat to explore and research.
-Ranging from Spanish colonization and traditional agriculture, to silver and gold mining, to western expansion and railroads, to modern outdoor recreation, and others, Colorado has a pretty eclectic range key influences that shaped it.
+From Spanish colonization and traditional agriculture to silver and gold mining, to western expansion and railroads, to modern outdoor recreation, and more, Colorado has a pretty eclectic range of key influences that shaped it.

-Even though the history that brought Main Streets to life in Colorado differs significantly from Oklahoma, the people that love these places are the very same .
+Even though the history that brought Main Streets to life in Colorado differs significantly from Oklahoma, the people that love these places are the very same.
 They are the wonderful sort that cares about the places they live and want to leave it better for the next generation.
 As I was in Oklahoma, I am blessed to serve this body of people.
 I already count them as family and think of them when I picture the inner place I think of as Green Heart Town.
+To me, Green Heart Town is a personal name for the welcoming community I carry with me in my mind and heart, made up of all the people who are passionate about caring for and improving their hometowns.
 Being part of any Main Street organization connects you to a greater family.
 I look forward to sharing more about them with you!

 2018 Colorado Main Street Managers’ Summit in Montrose